This post contains affiliate links.

 Arugula

-Arugula lettuce is a great option for use on sandwiches, adding to salads, or topping pizzas!
+Arugula is a leafy green that brings a lot of nutrition with it, and has a ton of great uses.
 Arugula is also commonly called Rocket because of its pointy leaves.
-Arugula originated in the Mediterranean before the Roman era (about 2,500 years ago).
+It originated in the Mediterranean before the Roman era (about 2,500 years ago).
 It was used then for medicinal purposes and as an aphrodisiac.

-Arugula is slightly tart with a bit of a peppery taste, and can be used in many of the same ways that you would use other varieties of lettuce.
-It forms a great salad base, sandwich topping, or recipe addition, and can be enjoyed both raw or cooked!
+Arugula is slightly bitter with a bit of a peppery taste, and can be used in many of the same ways that you would use other leafy greens.
+It forms a great salad base, sandwich topping, or recipe addition, and can be eaten both raw or cooked!
 Try it in these Arugula Grain Bowls, or on a Rocket Pizza.
-For a whole lot more on arugula to include nutrition info, how to prepare, store, and cook with arugula check out Arugula 101.
+Just be sure to put it on your pizza immediately after cooking, not before you cook it.

 Asparagus